amr-5017/Single-cycle-RiscV/README.md

 ## Usage

-Feel free to use, modify, and integrate this code into your projects without restrictions.
+1. Feel free to use, modify, and integrate this code into your projects without restrictions.
 Contributions and feedback are always welcome!
-The uploaded RISCV card here is the reference used to design the micro-arhitecture.
+2. The uploaded RISCV card here is the reference used to design the micro-arhitecture.
+3. Program.data and memory.data file contains values of instruction and data memory respectively.

 ---